 We are highly dependent on our scientific advisors, consultants and third-party research partners.
 Dr. Thompson is the inventor of our technology and the driving force behind our current research.
 The loss of Dr. Thompson would severely hinder our technological development.
 Our success will also depend in part on the continued service of our key employees and our ability to identify, hire and retain additional qualified personnel in an intensely competitive market.
+Although we have employment agreements with several of our key employees and a research agreement with Dr. Thompson, these agreements may be terminated upon no or short notice.
 We do not maintain key person life insurance on any member of management.
 The failure to attract and retain key personnel could limit our growth and hinder our research and development efforts.